*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 7. Walk down Passeig de Gracia to see Casa Batlló and La Pedrera.

-In 1860, the city of Barcelona expanded beyond the Cuitat Vella, and voila the beautiful Passeig de Gracia was built.
+In 1860, the city of Barcelona expanded beyond the Ciutat Vella, and voila the beautiful Passeig de Gracia was built.
 This is where you’ll find elegant modernist buildings lined with trees and streetlight-benches made of trencadís, beautifully broken tilework.

 The most beautiful streetlight-bench in the world?
 You decide.